yhabib/funscript-interpreter/README.md

 We keep adding non meaningful code to our test case as we still don't care about "correctness".
 The Lexer only cares about tokens.

 We add now the missing keywords, `TRUE`, `FALSE`, `IF` and `ELSE`.

+Last but not least, we need to add support to multi-character operators.
+We need to "peak" into a future value to know if it is one of the operators we support(`==` or `!=`) or not.